girichippada/Java-new-api/README.md

 1. **Factory methods in Collections**: 'of' method for List, Set, and map: <code>List.of(varargs)</code>
 2. **G1 Garbage Collector**: The default GC from JDK 9 onwards
 3. Compact Strings: Uses <code>byte[]</code> to store stings instead of <code>char[]</code> as in most of the java apps, strings use 1 byte or 8 bits to improve heap consumption
-4. Use **<code>jdeps</code>** tool to analyze the Java app dependencies and it also suggests replacements for any JDK internal APIs usage
+4. Use **<code>jdeps</code>** tool to analyze the Java app dependencies and it also suggests replacements for any JDK internal API usage
 5. Use **<code>jlink</code>** using <code>jlink</code> module descriptor or a custom <code>module-info.class</code> file to create a custom run time Java image of our modular applications
-6. **<code>jShell</code>** - A Java command line tool for developers to use a shell to tryout any Java code without having to create a class and main method
+6. **<code>jShell</code>** - A Java command line tool for developers to use a shell to try any Java code without having to create a class and main method
 7. introduction of allowing **private default methods in interfaces**
 8. **<code>takeWhile</code>** method for collections API to do an operation only until a condition is satisfied
 9. **<code>dropWhile</code>** method added in collections API to drop elements until a condition is satisfied i.e., exclude elements until a condition is satisfied